-If you are looking to clean your glass, fixtures, shower walls or shower doors, you can try a vinegar and dish soap spray.
+If you are looking to clean your glass, fixtures, shower walls or shower doors, you can try a vinegar spray.
 Not only will it take away the white dingy glaze, but it can restore your shine.

 - Allow it to sit for about 20 minutes or so.